outrasilva/outrasilva/README.md

 - 💡 Skilled in computational thinking.
 - 🎨 Proficient in design with Figma.
 - 💻 Experienced in HTML and CSS.
-- 📚 Currently expanding my knowledge in C#.
+- 📚 Currently expanding my knowledge in JS.

 ## Get in Touch